 - (1) Values set forth below the heading "Options" constitute vested and unvested options to purchase Class B non-voting shares held by the director.
 Directors do not participate in the Company's Employee Share Option Plan in their capacity as directors.
 Options held by Mr. Geoffrey Martin were received by him only in his capacity as a corporate officer and employee, and not in his capacity as a director. - (2) Included in the shareholdings shown in the table for each of Mr. Donald G. Lang and Mr. Stuart W. Lang are one half of the 11,209,400 Class A voting shares and 16,772,108 Class B non-voting shares of the Company over which 1281228 Ontario Inc., a private Ontario corporation, exercises control or direction.
-Mr. Donald G. Lang and Mr. Stuart W. Lang each own one half of the shares of 1281228 Ontario Inc. - (3) "DSUs" are 'deferred share units' described under the heading 'Deferred Share Unit Plan,' 'on page 42 below.
-RSUs are 'restricted share units' described under the heading 'Restricted Stock Unit Plan' on page 29 below.
-PSUs are 'performance stock units' described under the heading 'Performance Stock Unit Plan' on page 29 below. - (4) Included in the shareholdings shown in the table for Mr. Horn, are 10,000 Class A voting shares and 200,000 Class B non-voting shares of the Company held by ATL, Inc., a private holding company.
-Mr. Horn is one of the trustees of an estate that controls ATL, Inc. - (5) Included in the shareholdings shown in the table for each of Mr. D. Lang and Ms. E. Lang are 875,964 Class B non-voting shares of the Company held by a foundation of which they are directors. - (6) Included in the shareholdings shown in the table for Mr. S. Lang, are 600,964 Class B non-voting shares of the Company held by a foundation of which he is a director. - (7) Ms. Cash and Dr. Suarez-Gonzalez were appointed directors on January 18, 2021. - (8) Ms. Cash was appointed a member of the Audit Committee and Corporate Social Responsibility Committee as of January 18, 2021.
-Dr. Suarez-Gonzalez was appointed a member of the Human Resources Committee and Nominating and Governance Committee as of January 18, 2021. - (9) Mr. D. Lang ceased to be a member of the Human Resources Committee as of February 22, 2020.
+Mr. Donald G. Lang and Mr. Stuart W. Lang each own one half of the shares of 1281228 Ontario Inc. - (3) "DSUs" are 'deferred share units' described under the heading 'Deferred Share Unit Plan,' on page 44 below.
+RSUs are 'restricted share units' described under the heading 'Restricted Stock Unit Plan' on page 30 below.
+PSUs are 'performance stock units' described under the heading 'Performance Stock Unit Plan' on page 30 below. - (4) Included in the shareholdings shown in the table for Mr. Horn, are 10,000 Class A voting shares and 200,000 Class B non-voting shares of the Company held by ATL, Inc., a private holding company.
+Mr. Horn is one of the trustees of an

+- estate that controls ATL, Inc. - (5) Included in the shareholdings shown in the table for each of Mr. D. Lang and Ms. E. Lang are 875,964 Class B non-voting shares of the Company held by a foundation of which they are directors. - (6) Included in the shareholdings shown in the table for Mr. S. Lang, are 600,964 Class B non-voting shares of the Company held by a foundation of which he is a director. - (7) Ms. Cash and Dr. Suarez-Gonzalez were appointed directors on January 18, 2021. - (8) Ms. Cash was appointed a member of the Audit Committee and Corporate Social Responsibility Committee as of January 18, 2021.
+Dr. Suarez-Gonzalez was appointed a member of the Human Resources Committee and Nominating and Governance Committee as of January 18, 2021.